-Plan Description - Employees of the School that are also members of the SCHDTF may voluntarily contribute to the Voluntary Investment Program, an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
-Title 24, Article 51, Part 14 of the C.R.S, as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
-PERA issues a publicly available comprehensive annual financial report for the Plan.
-That report can be obtained at www.copera.org/investments/pera-financial-reports.
+Plan Description: Employees of the School that are also members of the SCHDTF may voluntarily contribute to the Voluntary Investment Program (PERAPlus 401(k) Plan), an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
+Title 24, Article 51, Part 14 of the C.R.S., as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
+PERA issues a publicly available ACFR which includes additional information on the PERAPlus 401(k) Plan.
+That report can be obtained at www.copera.org/investments/pera-financial-reports

-Funding Policy.
-Voluntary Investment Program is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
+Funding Policy: The PERAPlus 401(k) Plan is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
 Employees are immediately vested in their own contributions, employer contributions and investment earnings.
-During fiscal year 2021, members contributed \$37,658 to the 401k plan.
-The School did not make any contributions in 2021.
+For the year ended 2023, program members contributed \$29,050, and the School did not make any contributions to the PERAPlus 401(k) Plan.